obfusk/jiten/README.md

   - available online at https://jiten.obfusk.dev
   - light/dark mode
   - search history (stored locally)
+  - tooltips to quickly see meanings and readings for kanji in words and sentences
   - use long press for tooltips on mobile
   - can be run on your own computer (or e.g. android phone)
 * Command-line interface